HR Risk Management: 5 Effective Solutions for Mitigating Risks

 Design and Implement

-Choose the best risk management strategies first.
+Choose the best risk management strategies first that can help employees.
 The next step is to develop solutions and begin putting them into practice.
+Create policies and procedures for the management.

 Continuous Monitoring